rhdunn/festvox/README.md

     Alan W Black and Kevin A. Lenzo
     Copyright (c) 1998-2000
     All Rights Reserved.

+No claims are made by the authors of this work, Carnegie Mellon University (or the University of Edinburgh), on the voices that you generate with the scripts and techniques described within this distribution.

 The changes to the project are described in the [CHANGELOG.md](CHANGELOG.md) file in order to comply with clause 2 of the BSD license.